mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 One solution to tackle the curse of dimensionality is to decrease it, by

 - selecting a subset of features
-- or applying linear and non-linear transformations that produce equivalent features in lower dimensional spaces.
+- or applying linear and non-linear transformations that produce equivalent features in lower dimensional spaces. **Indeed, if we apply the model on datasets that have been reduced with PCA, we can get better accuracies!**

 Example: phone usage and data usage.